Romi Lifshitz

 @PASQAL

 Are quantum computers useful in the real world?
-I recently worked at one of Europe's leading quantum computing companies to investigate this question and harness quantum computing to make a meaningful difference in the world.
+I worked at one of Europe's leading quantum computing companies to investigate this question and harness quantum computing to make a meaningful difference in the world.
 During my full-time 6-month internship, I worked directly with a corporate client to develop new quantum algorithms for real-world applications, and create novel quantum machine learning algorithms for climate prediction.

 Quantum Machine Learning